 What soil pH is best for Plumeria

 Plumeria will survive in a wide range of soil pH, but that doesn't mean they will thrive.
-Growing plumeria for over 40 years and experimenting with pH levels, we have found the best pH for plumeria the thrive is 6.5 - 7.0.
+Growing plumeria for over 40 years and experimenting with pH levels, we have found for us the best pH for plumeria is between 6.5 - 7.0.
 The chart below will show you why.

 (a measure of the acidity or alkalinity of the soil) Soil pH is one of the most important soil properties that affects the availability of nutrients.

 - Macronutrients tend to be less available in soils with low pH.

 - Micronutrients tend to be less available in soils with high pH.

 Lime - can be added to the soil to make it less sour (acid) and also supplies calcium and magnesium for plants to use.
 Lime also raises the pH to the desired range of 6.0 to 7.5.
 So add then check after watering and allowing lime to soak in.

 In this pH range, nutrients are more readily available to plants, and microbial populations in the soil increase.
 Microbes convert nitrogen and sulfur to forms that plants can use.
 Lime also enhances the physical properties of the soil that promote water and air movement.

 - It is a good idea to have your soil tested.
 If you do, you will get a report that explains how much lime and fertilizer your crop needs.